ummeasalma/ummeasalma.github.io/_pages/about.md

 In my free time I enjoy taking care of my houseplants.
 I love drawing, specially Mandalas.
 I am also interested in photography and cooking as well.

-Please feel free reach out for research, collaborations, or a casual chat.
-The best way to reach me is via email: ummeasalma.us@gmail.com
+Please feel free to reach out for research, collaborations, or even a casual chat.
+The best way to contact me is via email: ummeasalma.us@gmail.com

 ## Research Interests